 Q: I’m always hearing people say “a tough ROAD to hoe.”
 Hoeing a road is probably illegal, and using that expression should be illegal too.
 What are your thoughts?

-I sympathize with you, but I think substituting “road” for “row” in the expression is a misdemeanor and doesn’t deserve hard time.
+We sympathize with you, but we think substituting “road” for “row” in the expression is a misdemeanor and doesn’t deserve hard time.
 Definitely no more than an hour on a road crew!

 A few years ago, the linguists Geoffrey Pullum and Mark Liberman came up with the term “eggcorn” to describe such a substitution.
 (The term comes from the substitution of “egg corn” for “acorn.”)